jirkle/DEBVisDic/README.md

     keyStoreType: yourKeyStroeType
     keyAlias: yourKeyAlias
  ```
-Also self-signed certificate is used self-signed certificate, so for proper deploying to final server, certificate should be changed to signed by proper authority.
+Also self-signed certificate is used, so for proper deploying to final server, certificate should be changed to signed by proper authority.

 # Final reports